srikanthv0610/Clustering-the-Customers-in-a-Mall/README.md

-# Clustering the Customers in Mall using Kmean Clustering Algorithm:
+# Mall Customer Segmentation using K-mean Clustering Algorithm:

 The project aimes to group the different types of customers in a mall using the K-Means clustering technique.